 The birthplace of Mozart — and everyone's Sound of Music fantasies — Salzburg is a Baroque jewel of a town.
 It's also the springboard for lots of alpine fun — from thrilling summer bobsledding, to idyllic boat rides in the Salzkammergut lake district, to exploring the delightful romantic town of Hallstatt.

-Augustiner Bräustübl, a huge 1,000-seat beer garden within a monk-run brewery in the Kloster Mülln, is rustic and raw.
-On busy nights, it’s like a Munich beer hall with no music but the volume turned up.
-When it’s cool outside, enjoy a historic indoor setting in any of several beer-sloshed and smoke-stained halls (one of which is still for smokers).
-On balmy evenings, it’s like a Renoir painting — but with beer breath and cigarette smoke — outdoors under chestnut trees.
+This huge 1,000-seat beer garden within a monk-run brewery in the Kloster Mülln, is rustic and raw.
+On busy nights, it's like a Munich beer hall with no music but the volume turned up.
+When it's cool outside, enjoy a historic indoor setting in any of several beer-sloshed and smoke-stained halls (one of which is still for smokers).
 Local students mix with tourists eating hearty slabs of grilled meat with their fingers or cold meals from the self-serve picnic counter, while children frolic on the playground kegs.
-For your beer: Pick up a half-liter or full-liter mug, pay the lady (schank means self-serve price, bedienung is the price with waiter service), wash your mug, give Mr. Keg your receipt and empty mug, and you will be made happy.
-Waiters only bring beer; they don’t bring food — instead, go up the stairs, survey the hallway of deli counters, grab a tray, and assemble your own meal (or, as long as you buy a drink, you can bring in a picnic).
-Classic pretzels from the bakery and spiraled, salty radishes make great beer even better.
-Stick with the freshly cooked meat dishes: I made the mistake of choosing schnitzel which was reheated in the microwave.
+Waiters only bring beer; they don't bring food — instead, go up the stairs, survey the hallway of deli counters, grab a tray, and assemble your own meal (or, as long as you buy a drink, you can bring in a picnic — many do).
 For dessert — after a visit to the strudel kiosk — enjoy the incomparable floodlit view of old Salzburg from the nearby Müllnersteg pedestrian bridge and a riverside stroll home.

-Restaurant Bräugasthof, on the edge of the old center, is a good value.
-The indoor dining room is cozy in cool weather.
-On a balmy evening, its great lakeside tables offer the best ambience in town — you can feed the swans while your trout is being cooked.
+This good-value restaurant on the edge of the old center has a dining room that's cozy in cool weather — and a balmy evenings, its great lakeside tables offer the best ambience in town.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Salzburg is steeped in history.
-In about the year 700, its Bavarian rulers gave Salzburg to a local bishop for his promise to defend and expand Christianity in the area.
+In the year 700, its Bavaria rulers gave control of Salzburg to the local bishop in return for his promise to defend and expand Christianity in the area.
 Salzburg remained an independent state for over a thousand years — until it surrendered to Napoleon.
-Thanks to its formidable fortress and its knack for remaining neutral, the city managed to avoid the ravages of war...until World War II.
+Thanks to its formidable fortress and its knack for remaining neutral, the city managed to avoid the ravages of war until World War II.

-While much of the new part of town — on the far side of the river — was destroyed by World War II bombs, the historic old town survived.
-The new town has the big business and train station, but the old town, sitting between the Salzach River and a hill called Mönchsberg, holds nearly all the charm...and most of the tourists.
+While much of the new part of town — on the far side of the river — was destroyed by WWII bombs, the historic Old Town survived.
+The New Town has the big business and train station, but the Old Town, sitting between the Salzach River and a hill called Mönchsberg, holds nearly all the charm...and most of the tourists.

 Most of the happy tourists probably wouldn't be here if not for the man honored by this statue.
 Wolfgang Mozart spent much of his first 25 years in Salzburg — one of the greatest Baroque cities north of the Alps.

-For centuries, Salzburg's leaders were both important church officials and political rulers.
-They were "prince-archbishops" — combining both religious and secular authority.
-The energetic Prince-Archbishop Wolf Dietrich (who ruled in around 1600) had the greatest impact on the town.
+For centuries, Salzburg's leaders were both important church authorities and political rulers.
+They were "prince-archbishops" — combining both political and religious power.
+The energetic Prince-Archbishop Wolf Dietrich, who ruled around the year 1600, had the greatest impact on the town.

 Lying on a busy trade route connecting northern Europe with the south, Salzburg was well aware of the exciting things going on in Italy.
-Things Italian were in vogue and respected.
+Things Italian were respected and in vogue.
 Some northern artists even Italianized their names in order to raise their rates.

 Salzburg's cathedral, constructed in the early 1600s, was one of the first grand Baroque buildings north of the Alps.

-Music and the visual art compliment each other.
+Music and the visual art complement each other.
 The organ loft fills the church with glorious sounds as Mozart, 250 years after his birth, is still powering worship with his musical genius.

-Wolfgang Amadeus Mozart, who was the cathedral organist for two years, was born in this house, 1756.
+Wolfgang Amadeus Mozart, who was the cathedral organist for two years, was born in this house in 1756.
 It was here that he composed most of his boy-genius works.
 For fans, it's almost a pilgrimage.